Meet new collaborators and learn Complexity Science by doing

 Should I do anything to prepare for the conference?

 Don't worry about being unprepared, as no one is an expert in all the various fields intersecting with Complexity Science.
 If you want to consume anything beforehand, perhaps the "Intro to Complexity" course materials from the Santa Fe Institute's Complexity Explorer platform would be best.
 We'll have facilitators on hand to help with whatever blocks your team as you work toward a solution to your chosen problem.

 Should I come with a problem in mind that I'd like to work on already?

-Feel free to come prepared with a COVID-19 problem you’d like to gather a team around to solve, or let the creativity flow as you interact with the diverse set of Complexity Thinkers during the event.
+Feel free to come prepared with a complex problem you’d like to gather a team around to solve, or let the creativity flow as you interact with the diverse set of Complexity Thinkers during the event.
 The choice is up to you.

 Who will own whatever is created at the conference?

 Participants own their work.
 Solution proposals generated during the event will have explicit co-ownership defined by the teams themselves, and are private by default.
 Participants will be given the opportunity to opt-in to having their proposals summarized into a one-pager emailed to all attendees after the event and posted on the Complexity Weekend website.
 Teams are encouraged, but not required, to present their results at the end of the hackathon.
 Any degree of open-sourcing is celebrated, but not required.

 How can I become a facilitator?